prem-muthedath/timer/README.md

    swing format, you will see the output in a java swing frame view.

-NOTE: You can select your output order and format by passing the right values for order and format to timer/src/main/timer/CollectionTimer.report().
-For an example, see timer/src/tests/timer/AllTests.java.
+NOTE: You can select your output order and format by passing the right values for order and format to timer/src/main/timer/Timer.report().
+For an example usage, see timer/src/tests/timer/AllTests.java.

 I have re-used the tests in Beck's book.